-On May 28, 2019, the Company granted 705,000 share options at a price of \$0.70 per share for five years from date of grant to directors, executive officers, employees and consultants.
+On July 24, 2019, the Company granted 50,000 stock options at a price of \$0.70 per share in accordance with the terms of the Company's stock option plan.

 CAPITAL MANAGEMENT

 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support future business opportunities.
 The Company defines its capital as shareholders' equity, loans and advances payable.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.